happypeter/githome/wiki.md

     about)
 - how to insulate without attic?
   - have a nice compact roof(as the house was built)
+  - use film above plasterboard https://youtu.be/ZLcfYZqpGXQ?t=5
+  - bury wood in fiberglass https://youtu.be/ZLcfYZqpGXQ?t=138
   - insulation on top of roof(with air insulation and barrier) also works https://youtu.be/Ld8pzIu45F8?t=1739
   - search '屋顶隔热', I got nice thick foam with foil on one side and glue on the other, which I think is a good solution.